tbobm/dotfiles/misc/README.md

 - [sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
 - [Dshell](https://github.com/USArmyResearchLab/Dshell) - Dshell is a network forensic analysis framework.
 - [maybe](https://github.com/p-e-w/maybe) - :open_file_folder: :rabbit2: :tophat: See what a program does before deciding whether you really want it to happen.
+- [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers
 - [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python
 - [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [smartcsv](https://github.com/santiagobasulto/smartcsv) - CSVs are awesome, yet they're pretty dumb.
 Let's get them smarter!
 - [ipython](https://github.com/ipython/ipython) - Official repository for IPython itself.
 Other repos in the IPython organization contain things like the website, documentation builds, etc.
 - [ML-lib](https://github.com/christopherjenness/ML-lib) - An extensive machine learning library, made from scratch (Python).
 - [ggrc-core](https://github.com/google/ggrc-core) - GGRC Core
-- [caravel](https://github.com/airbnb/caravel) - Caravel is a data exploration platform designed to be visual, intuitive, and interactive
+- [superset](https://github.com/airbnb/superset) - Superset is a data exploration platform designed to be visual, intuitive, and interactive
 - [chasing-cats](https://github.com/rgbond/chasing-cats) - Scripts and utlities that go with a deployment of Caffe as a cat detector
 - [you-get](https://github.com/soimort/you-get) - :arrow_double_down: Dumb downloader that scrapes the web
 - [firminator_backend](https://github.com/misterch0c/firminator_backend) - The first open source vulnerability scanner for firmwares